brodi-xx/Password-Generator/README.md

 # Password Generator Starter Code

-In this assignment, I was asked to develop a random password generator based upon the following requirements:
+In this assignment, I was asked to develop a random password generator based upon the following requirements below.
+I utilized a tutor, Brooke, and my personal TA - Gunner to help this project reach completion.

 When I click the button it prompts me for password criteria